bhumika1240/cmpn202-operating-systems/week1.md

 ![free output](images/week1/free.png)

 **Explanation:**
-This screenshot displays current memory usage and confirms sufficient available RAM on the server.
-The output shows the total available system memory, current memory usage, and free memory in a human-readable format.
-It confirms that the server has sufficient RAM available for testing workloads and that memory usage is currently low.
+This screenshot shows the output of the `free -h` command, which displays total, used, and available system memory in a human-readable format.
+It confirms that sufficient RAM is available on the server for future testing workloads.

 ---